scottlurowist/russian-flashcards-react/README.md

 This project is a port of an web application that I wrote for [project 2](https://github.com/scottlurowist/russian_flashcards-web-app) of [General Assembly's SEI program](https://generalassemb.ly/education/software-engineering-immersive/new-york-city).
-I chose to due Russian Flashcards because I speak Russian and have friends in Russia who would like to use this app.
+I chose to do Russian Flashcards because I speak Russian and have friends in Russia who would like to use this app.

 One twist on the flashcards is that it is requires typing.
 I know as a language learning